jhoneill/6Print/C#/mdHelp/Get-DefaultPrinter.md

 ```powershell
 PS C:\> (Get-DefaultPrinter).Name
 ```
-Displays just the name of the default printer
+Displays just the name of the default printer.

 ### Example 2
 ```powershell
 PS C:\> Get-DefaultPrinter | Get-PrintConfiguration
 ```
-Gets the default printer, and returns its configuration
+Gets the default printer, and returns its configuration.

 ### Example 3
 ```powershell
 PS C:\> Get-DefaultPrinter | Set-PrintConfiguration -PaperSize Letter
 ```
-Gets the default printer, and sets the paper size to US Letter
+Gets the default printer, and sets the paper size to US Letter.
+Note that changing the printer configuration requires elevated permissions.

 ## PARAMETERS